AwaywithCharles/Psionic-void-dev/Khaydarin Neuralisk/Headset/Readme.md

 The Khaydarin Neurolisk EEG headset is an open-source project that is designed to be customizable and easy to use.
 However, it is important to note that I am not an expert and this project should be approached with caution.
 While I have provided instructions and recommendations based on my own experience, there may be risks involved in building and using the headset, and it is up to the user to assess those risks and take appropriate precautions.

 By following the instructions in this README file, you can get started with building and using the EEG headset in your own projects.
 However, it is important to approach the project with caution, and to take appropriate safety measures when building and using the headset.

+PS: My scripts are all over the place right now and just generally ideas that I am brainstorming.